MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 |Custom connector*||
 |Custom connector permissions||

-* Each of these resources contain “Created By” and “Modified By” records that include personal data.
+*Each of these resources contain “Created By” and “Modified By” records that include personal data.
 For security reasons, these records will be retained until the resource is deleted.

-** For environments that include a Common Data Service For Apps database, environment permissions (e.g. which users are assigned to the Environment Maker and Admin roles?) stored as records in the Common Data Service database.
+**For environments that include a Common Data Service For Apps database, environment permissions (e.g. which users are assigned to the Environment Maker and Admin roles) stored as records in the Common Data Service database.
 Please see [Executing DSRs against Common Data Service Customer Data](https://go.microsoft.com/fwlink/?linkid=872251), for guidance on how to respond to DSRs for users that use the Common Data Service.

 For the data and resources that requires manual review, Microsoft Flow offers the following experiences to find or change personal data for a specific user: